remram44/decision-survey-platform/paper.md

 The administrator will have to complete a series of simple forms for the creation of a survey.
-The AHP methodology requires the survey to have at least one criterion, at least one factor for each criterion and at least one alternative.
+The AHP methodology requires the survey to have at least one criterion, at least one factor for each criterion, and at least one alternative.
 The administrator will have to provide the name and a description for each element.
 The administrator can edit the survey before publishing to users, by visiting the Edit and Publish Research